PacLII Home | Databases | WorldLII | Search | Feedback

 However, the activities related to the Malmahau Clan in Rotuma, activities known to the Respondent, show a disregard for the law, and for the Rotuma Council, which is the lawful authority in Rotuma.
 Such disregard for the law was only partially mitigated by the Respondent’s desire to make submissions for change to the Constitutional Review Commission.
 To what purpose would such submissions have been, when the Clan had already declared its independence, and had set up a rival government?
 The Respondent, and other members of the Clan appear to have made no attempt to elect their own representatives to the Rotuma Council.

-ass=MsoNormal stal style="margin-top: 1; margin-bottom: 1"> As I have already found, the Respondent had a seditious intention.
+As I have already found, the Respondent had a seditious intention.
 As to the hatred, ill-will and hostility caused by his act, he is deemed to intend the consequences which naturally follow from his conduct, and under the circumstances in which he conducts himself.
 Indeed the evidence is that he knew the consequences of the activities of the Malmahau Clan from 1987, including the burning of the Clan Headquarters.
 It is not suggested that the ill-will and hostility promoted by his act of installing the Gagaj Kausakmua, were unusual or unexpected consequences.

-Of course there was no evidence that the Respo’s act incited violence against constituted authority.
-This is an ingredient of the common mmon law offence of Sedition in England since the decision in R -v- Chief Metropolitan Stipendiary Magistrate ex p.
+Of course there was no evidence that the Respondent’s act incited violence against constituted authority.
+This is an ingredient of the common law offence of Sedition in England since the decision in R -v- Chief Metropolitan Stipendiary Magistrate ex p.
 Chaudhury (1990) 3 WLR 986.
 In that case, the Divisional Court relied on the Canadian Supreme Court decision in Boucher -v- R (1951) 2 DLR 369, a case also relied upon by Scott J in Afasio Mua & Others -v- State (High Court) Criminal Appeal No. 27 of 1990.
-Further the common law definition of Sedition in England includes a further ingredient to the offence, that of proof that the words or act have a tendency to provoke disorder or violence (see R -v- Caunt (1947) 6.R.
-203, R -v>R -v- Burns (1886) 16 Cox 355).
+Further the common law definition of Sedition in England includes a further ingredient to the offence, that of proof that the words or act have a tendency to provoke disorder or violence (see R -v- Caunt (1947) 64 L.Q.R.
+203, R -v- Burns (1886) 16 Cox 355).

 The Constitution